0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

 2. Wait for [pending time](../node-operations/node-payment-rewards-and-risks.md) to be over
 3. Go to [the node operation menu](https://browser.partisiablockchain.com/node-operation)
 4. Sign in
-5. Unfold the collapsed delegation table in the bottom of the page
+5. In the bottom you will see a table showing the
-6. Click _Retract_
+6. To the right of the amount, click the round icon
 7. Choose amount of MPC tokens and [account address](../pbc-fundamentals/dictionary.md#address) of the node operator